-The following chart lists the existing direct and indirect subsidiaries of MDGI as of July 5, 2021:
+The following chart lists the existing direct and indirect subsidiaries of MDGI as of July 14, 2022:

-- (1) Major Drilling Group International Inc. is involved in a number of indigenous joint ventures throughout Canada. - (2) 50% owned by Major Drilling Group International Inc. and 50% owned by Forage Major Kennebec Drilling Ltd. - (3) 75% owned by Major Drilling International Inc. and 25% owned by Major Drilling's South African empowerment trust.
+Somodo Somodo Jordop International Inc. and 50% owned by Forage Major Kenneber Drilling Ltd. So% owned by Major Drilling International Inc. and 25% owned by Major Drilling's South African empowerment trust.